Abdu-Hekal/Neural-Reachability/README.md

 # mpc-reachability

-Run MPC to visualise MPC with Reachability
+Run "mpc.py" to visualise MPC with Reachability